Privacy policy

 3. PURPOSES OF AND LEGAL BASIS FOR PROCESSING

-Management of the User's registration on the Portal and enjoyment of the Service.
-The Data Controller will process the Data of Users who register through the corresponding form in order to manage their registration on the Portal and who can identify themselves.
-Universia will also process the Data for all processing that is necessary to allow the use of all the functionalities of the Service that the User uses, such as registration in the Programmes or access to content offered in the Portal's Learning Room or the sending of notifications about the Service itself, if desired.
+1. Management of the User's registration on the Portal and enjoyment of the Service.
+The Responsible party will process the Data of Users who register through the corresponding form to manage their registration on the Portal and so that they can identify themselves.
+Also, Universia will process the Data for all treatments that are necessary to enable the use of all the functionalities of the Service that the User uses, such as registration in Programs, Courses with Limited Places and Courses with Unlimited Places or access to the Content offered on the Portal or the sending of notifications about the Service itself, if the User so wishes.

 What is the legal basis for this processing?